A Serbian Film: Plot

-At the warehouse, Vukmir's doctor administers more drugs after which Miloš overpowers her, sticking the syringe into her throat.
+At the warehouse, after Vukmir's doctor administers more drugs, Miloš overpowers her, sticking the syringe into her throat.
 He is then taken into a room to have intercourse with two hidden bodies under a sheet.
-Miloš is guided onto one body and the masked man from Lejla's movie enters and begins sexually assaulting the other.
-Miloš doesn't notice that his victim is bleeding profusely from the rectum.
-Vukmir then reveals the masked man to be Marko, his brother.
-Marko's victim is revealed to be Marija, while Miloš's is revealed to be Petar, his son.
-Vukmir's doctor then staggers into the warehouse, clothes disheveled with her vaginal area covered in blood.
-She is holding a bloodied metal pipe in her hand, implying that she masturbated herself to death after being shot up with the same drug she used on Miloš to make him sexually aroused and aggressive.
-She falls and dies from massive vaginal hemorrhaging.
-With everyone's attention diverted, an enraged Miloš lunges at Vukmir and smashes his head against the floor, initiating a brawl during which Marija bites Marko in the jugular before bludgeoning him to death with a sculpture.
+Miloš is guided onto one body and the masked man from Lejla's film begins sexually assaulting the other.
+Vukmir reveals the masked man to be Marko.
+Marko's victim is revealed to be Marija, while Miloš's is revealed to be Petar.
+Vukmir's doctor staggers into the warehouse, her vaginal area covered in blood.
+She is holding a bloodied metal pipe in her hand, implying that she masturbated with it after being injected with the same drug she used on Miloš.
+As she falls dead from vaginal hemorrhage, an enraged Miloš lunges at Vukmir and smashes his head against the floor, initiating a brawl during which Marija bites Marko in the jugular before bludgeoning him to death with a sculpture.
 Miloš wrestles a gun from a guard and shoots all but Raša, whom he kills by shoving his erect penis into his empty eye socket.
 A dying Vukmir praises Miloš's actions as truly worthy of a film.

-Miloš, having recalled his actions, including locking his wife and son in their basement before passing out earlier, returns home to find them.
-He and his wife come to a mutual understanding that they and their son should die together, so the three gather in bed and embrace before Miloš fires a fatal shot through himself, Petar, and Marija.
-Sometime later, a new film crew, including the bald man seen earlier, enters the bedroom.
-He unzips his fly, as the director advises him to "start with the little boy."
+Miloš, having recalled his actions, including locking his family in their basement before passing out earlier, returns home and frees them.
+Traumatized, Miloš and Marija come to a mutual understanding that they and Petar should die together, so the three gather in bed and embrace before Miloš fires a fatal shot through himself, Petar, and Marija.
+The next morning, another film crew enter the bedroom.
+As one man unzips his fly, the director (the bald man seen earlier) instructs him to "start with the little one".